bigchaindb/org/ROADMAP.md

 #### Priority 1

-- Better node deployment and setup process.
+- Simpler node deployment and setup process.
+This is done.
+See the docs about the [simple deployment template](http://docs.bigchaindb.com/projects/server/en/latest/simple-deployment-template/index.html).
 - Data privacy features with (optional) support for encryption using a more modular plugins-based approach.
   - node level encryption
   - peer to peer encryption on same node - needs KMS